Varunpm26/Coronavirus-Tracker-Fluttter-App/README.md

 # Coronavirus-Tracker & Help to fight from Coronavirus-Fluttter-App

 Coronavirus Warrior App
-A Flutter project to track & help to fight from coronavirus.
+A Flutter project to track & help to fight from coronavirus A Flutter app to track Coronavirus outbreak.

 What is Coronavirus Warrior?
 Coronavirus Warrior is a cross-platform mobile app.
 It is written in Dart using Flutter.